Special Consideration

 What kind of documentation do I need?

 Documentation is necessary in order to verify your circumstances.
 The University will review the documentation you provide to assess your application and determine whether it meets the criteria set out in the policy.
-SEDS are responsible for determining your eligibility for Special Consideration.
+The Special Consideration Team are responsible for determining your eligibility for Special Consideration.

-The most common reason that we see applications for Special Consideration deemed ineligible by SEDS is due to a lack of the appropriate supporting documentation to verify your circumstances.
+The most common reason that we see applications for Special Consideration deemed ineligible by the Special Consideration Team is due to a lack of the appropriate supporting documentation to verify your circumstances.
 Providing adequate documentation can be a rather complex process, and unfortunately, this often leaves genuine applicants frustrated and confused.

 There are a few things to note about the documentation you should include in your application: